 Introducing your new special someone to your family can be incredibly stressful.
 Not only do you want your family to like them but you also want all embarrassment from your family to hold off until you really have this person hooked.
 You end up refereeing conversations by intervening in awkward questions and cutting off sentences that are leading down troublesome paths.
 This is a normal part of life and a normal part of dating.
 Throw in a few alcoholic family members though and you have got yourself a cocktail for fun (pun intended)!

 When my husband and I first started dating, I was at an advantage.
 He had known me for years.
 He had heard rumors, some true and some untrue, about my parent’s drinking and I had been open with him about their alcoholism.
 Dinner with the family shouldn’t be a big deal then right?
 There can’t be any real surprises.
 The skeletons are already out of the bag and sitting on the couch with us.
 Well, that’s where you’re wrong.
 Listening to stories about a family’s quirks is one thing, them experiencing it themselves is a whole different category of understanding.
 This is where I went wrong.
 I made the assumption that since he knew my family was already nuts, he could handle anything.
 No…no…no…that’s not how it works.
-I threw this poor guy into the lion’s den without realizing he would most likely need a ladder.
+I threw this poor guy into the lion’s den without realizing he would most likely need a ladder to get out of the pit.

 The first actual dinner I had with my family and my husband, then boyfriend, (let’s call him Alex) was relatively calm for my standards.
 It was pretty uncomfortable compared to his standards of normal.
 He adapted quickly in the months to come but I handled his reactions, more like his perspective, to things poorly.